top of page

 Brainstorming

-We set up several brainstorming sessions with the team using whiteboards to discuss the requirements and work through some ambiguity.
+We set up several brainstorming workshops with the team to discuss the requirements for the app and work through some ambiguity.

 The user flow was mapped out, and then a low-fidelity concept design was created to share with the stakeholders.